OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-04.md

 ## Philippians 4:4

-Rejoice in the Lord always.
-I will say it again: Rejoice!
+Always find joy in the Lord.
+I will repeat: Be joyful!

 ## Philippians 4:5

-Let your gentleness be known to everyone.
+Let your gentle spirit be evident to everyone.
 The Lord is near.

 ## Philippians 4:6